lincolnpoh/github-learning-repo/README.md

 "git pull <[Insert name of repo/ remote name.
 Eg: origin] [Insert name of target branch.
 Eg: master] (if we have specified "-u" flag during the git push command, we can skip specifying the remote branch, because Git already know where to pull from.)>": This command combines both the fetch and the merge command into one.

 "git clone [Insert URL of remote repo which ends with ".git".]
 [Optionally include destination directory to be cloned to.
 Eg: cloned_project]": Clones an exact copy of a remote repository to our local repo.
-It also keeps a reference to the original repo that allows us to run command such as git pull from that remote repo.
+It also keeps a reference to the original repo that allows us to run command such as git pull, git log, etc from that remote repo.

+"git branch": Will display all the existing branches in the current project directory.

+"git branch [Insert name of new branch.
+Eg: new_feature]": This will add a new branch to our project.
+Take note that we have to switch to the new branch manually.
+Take note that VScode will NOT switch to the newly created branch automatically, unless we specifically instruct it to.

+"git branch -M [Insert name of the primary branch.
+Eg: main]": This command allows us to move or rename our branch to something else.
+Take note that we HAVE to capitalize the flag M.
+Eg: If we execute "git branch -M main", we will be renaming our primary/master branch to "main".

+"git branch -d [Insert name of target branch.
+Eg: new_feature]": This command will delete the specified branch.
+Take note that it's SAFER and BETTER to use the lowercase "-d" instead of the uppercase"-D".
+In Git, lowercase "-d" will make sure to ONLY allow deletion of branches which have not been merged with the master/main branch.

+-Master branch-

 -----------------
 --Git knowledge--